 ^{}The randomized control trial is registered at the AER RCT Registry (#AEARCTR-0009062).
 The views expressed here are solely those of the authors and do not necessarily reflect the views of the Federal Reserve Bank of Cleveland or the Federal Reserve System.
-We thank Mark Bils, Olivier Coibion, Julia Coronado, Jon Faust, Oscar Arce, Aysegül Sahin, Michael Weber and participants at the Federal Reserve Bank of Cleveland brown-bag seminar for helpful comments and suggestions.
+We thank Oscar Arce, Alex Bick (discussant), Mark Bils, Olivier Coibion, Julia Coronado, Jon Faust, Juan Herreño, Emiliano Luttini (discussant), Aysegül Sahin, Maarten van Rooij (discussant), Michael Weber and seminar participants at various institutions for valuable comments and discussions